DataDog/integrations-core/otel/README.md

 ## Overview

 OpenTelemetry is a vendor-agnostic standard for telemetry data.
 Datadog supports ingesting OpenTelemetry data through the OpenTelemetry Collector and the Datadog Agent.
 This tile documents how to export data to Datadog through the OpenTelemetry Collector with Datadog Exporter [OpenTelemetry collector Datadog exporter][3].
-Please also see [OTLP ingest in Datadog Agent][7] for further information on ingesting OTLP traces to Datadog Agent.
+Also see [OTLP ingest in Datadog Agent][7] for further information on ingesting OTLP traces with Datadog Agent.

 The OpenTelemetry Collector is a vendor-agnostic agent process that, through the Datadog exporter, exports telemetry data directly to Datadog servers (no Agent installation required).
 It reports metrics and traces from instrumented applications as well as general system metrics.